 What impact will these actions have on the Republican Party and conservatives more broadly?
 Some members of the mob will spend many years in prison.
+More than 280 have been charged by prosecutors.
 Many of them deserve it and most of them are poor and working-class folks who cannot afford an aggressive defense.
 President Trump as a man of wealth and position, will likely avoid this fate.

 But what of Trumpism and its impact on the conservative movement?
 Within the government a majority of Republicans in the House of Representatives voted to reject the electorate’s vote in the Presidential race, even after the riots, recounts and audits.
 Therefore, it’s not just the right-wing radio hosts, coup plotters and internet trolls who have embraced a post-truth worldview.
 It is nationally elected Republicans.

 Those who objected to the voters will in the Presidential race included U.S. Senator Rick Scott and nearly every Republican from Florida in the House (12 of 15).
 With a Trumpist Governor and the current President now claiming Florida residency, the state appears ground zero for the Trump vision of the Republican Party.
 This case was made by my colleague Kartik Krishnaiyer, in, “An Insurrection Long Cooked in the Sunshine State.”